F O L K L O R E

 Do unto ogres . . . .
 This is a very nasty ogre from Charles Perrault's "Petit Poucet" (Histoires ou contes du temps passé, 1697).
 Seven brothers arrive at this ogre's door after their parents lose them—on purpose—in the woods.
 Seven boys?
 What a coincidence!
 This ogre has seven daughters.
 But dinner, not marriage, is in the offing.
 The ogre feeds the boys and tucks them into a bed next to his daughters' bed.
 The youngest boy, Petit Poucet ("Little Thumbling") notices that the girls wear golden crowns.
 When the ogre leaves the room, Petit Poucet puts the boys caps on the girls, the girls' crowns on boys.
-After dark, when the ogre comes to slit the throats of Petit Poucet and his brothers, he feels their heads, and slits his daughters' throats instead.
+After dark, when the ogre comes to slit the throats of Petit Poucet and his brothers, he feels the sleeping childrens' heads, and slits his daughters' throats instead.
 Eager to destroy the children of strangers, the ogre destroys his own family.

 A miller dies, and all he leaves his youngest son is a cat—but a very smart cat.
 Puss has a plan to transfer the property of an odious ogre to his master.
 He lays the trap carefully, then tricks the ogre into showing off his power to change size and shape.
 Can the ogre turn into a fierce lion?
 Yes, and he does.
 But can the ogre turn himself into something small—a tiny mouse?
 More vain than cautious, the ogre takes the bait, and down into Puss's stomach he goes.